Healthy Weight Kids

 Why is There So Much Fructose in our Diets?

-Over the last few decades, high fructose corn syrup was discovered to be a cheap source of food flavoring, which also had the marketing advantage of being "addictive" because it makes you want to consume more and more.
+Over the last few decades, high fructose corn syrup was discovered to be a cheap source of food flavoring, which also had the marketing advantage of being "addictive" because of the appetite-increasing effects of the parasympathetic shift.
 This is partly due to its inability to suppress ghrelin, partly due to the higher sweetness threshold, and mostly due to the dysfunctional feedback to the hypothalamus caused by leptin resistance.
-Today almost all sweet processed foods contain high fructose corn syrup, since it very cheap to add, and increases sales through its addictive qualities.
+Today almost all sweet processed foods contain high fructose corn syrup, since it very cheap to produce, moistens foods, increases shelf life and increases sales through its addictive qualities.

 Reading labels to look for fructose or high fructose corn syrup can help us spot the foods that should be avoided.
 Also realize that all table sugar is half fructose, so cut back on regular sugar as much as possible.
 Most of the food we recognize as "junk food" probably is high in fructose.

 Another source of fructose is fruit juice.
 Many schools have made the misguided choice to remove soft drinks from their vending machines and replace them with fruit juice.
 The soft drinks do have too much sucrose and high fructose corn syrup, but 100% natural fruit juice has even more fructose than full-sugar soft drinks!
 The American Academy of Pediatrics has been advising children to severely limit juice intake for several years now.
+A recent AAP statement advises complete avoidance of juice for all children.
 Water is always the best fluid to drink.

 What Can Physicians Recommend to Get Their Patients' Weight, Lipids and Insulin Levels Down?